 Students who take music as an option follow a course of performance (individual and group), composition and songwriting, theory, aural and transcription, history, and music technology.
-Focus topics include bucket drumming, film music, classical music, taonga pūoro, and music software (Garageband, Musescore, Sibelius).
+This includes projects focused on bucket drumming, film music, classical music, taonga puoro, and music software (Garageband, Musescore, Sibelius).